Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 Papers

-ECON 402 Growth, Institutions and Development,
+• ECON 402 Growth, Institutions and Development

-ECON 403 Monetary Economics,
+• ECON 403 Monetary Economics

-ECON 404 International Economics,
+• ECON 404 International Economics

-ECON 405 The Economics of Natural Resources and Public Choice,
+• ECON 405 The Economics of Natural Resources and Public Choice

-ECON 406 Labour and Population Economics,
+• ECON 406 Labour and Population Economics

-ECON 407 Special Topics in Advanced Economics.
+• ECON 407 Special Topics in Advanced Economics

 Prerequisites:

-ECON 375 Econometrics,
+ECON 375 Econometrics

-one further 300-level ECON paper; and
+two further 300-level ECON paper

-18 further 300-level points.
+one further 300-level paper

 Postgraduate Diploma in Arts Subjects (PGDipArts) in Economics